seansawyer/m2mw/README.md

 at the moment.

 You should now be able to make requests to your Mongrel2 instance and have them serviced by Mochiweb over ZeroMQ.
+Try navigating to http://localhost:6767/ to test.

 ## Using m2mw with Webmachine ##